dave290/Astropy/ReadMe.md

 ****************************
 #Purpose:    Creates scatter plot of altitude vs time for specified object, over 24 hours
 #Purpose:    Includes altitudes of the sun and moon
-#Example:    python plot-alt.py -day 2021-09-23 -glong 180 -glat 0
+#Example:    python plot-alt.py -glong 180 -glat 0
 #Notes:      Altitudes of sun and moon are always at az=180 degrees.
 Object azimuth may be different

 plot-altaz.py
 ****************************
 #Purpose:    Creates scatter plot of altitude vs azimuth for specified object, over 24 hours
-#Usage:      python plot-altaz.py -day 2022-06-20 -glat 0 -glong 180
+#Usage:      python plot-altaz.py -glat 0 -glong 180
 #Notes:      User must enter Latitude, longitude, and time zone in script.
-Do not change time from 12:00
+Day and time do not matter.

 plot-sun.py
 ****************************